Make a claim

 When something happens to your home and the things you love, we know you’ll want help fast.
 So lodging a claim with us is simple.
-Call us 24 hours a day, 7 days a week and we’ll take details of your claim over the phone on 1300 369 989, or submit your claim online.
+Call us and we’ll take details of your claim over the phone on 1300 369 989, or submit your claim online.

 It’s also important to keep records of your possessions and any documents that provide evidence of your property’s value, in case you need to make a claim.